nakabonne/rhack/README.md

 # rhack
-Are you want to put a sneaky `dbg!` macro into external crates to find out how some internal data structure works?
+Would you like to put a sneaky `dbg!` macro into external crates to find out how some internal data structure works?
 If so `rhack` is for you!

 ## Usage